jdoleary/Spellmasons/docs/CriticalPath.md

     - Remove "Beta" Near version number
     - Release
 - Other
+    - 2nd algorithm for generating levels
+        - see branch 2nd-level-algorithm
     - Features / Content
         - Reroll / exchange cards (risk reward style)
             - like maybe you can reroll but you have one less card to choose from each time